 Samsung Galaxy Tab S8: what we want

-By the time the Galaxy Tab S8 launches, the latest iPad will almost certainly be out. so Samsung will have to bring its A-game in order to continue competing with Apple’s juggernaut tablet.
+Once the Galaxy Tab S8 launches, the comparisons to Apple's latest iPads will begin in earnest.
+So Samsung will have to bring its A-game in order to continue competing with Apple’s juggernaut tablet.

 Here’s what we think Samsung needs to do to stay in the race for tablet supremacy.